Find Grad Schools

 90 Yearly Graduations

 The 5th most popular school in the country for medical ethics majors who are seeking their master's degree is Wilmington University.
 Roughly 14,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,700 per year, while in-state graduate students, on average, pay $9,000 per year.
-During the 2020-2021 academic year, 90 people received their master's degree in medical ethics from Wilmington University.
-Of these students, 92% were women and 26% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,970 per year, while in-state graduate students, on average, pay $9,216 per year.
+During the most recent year for which we have data, 90 people received their master's degree in medical ethics from Wilmington University.
+About 97% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #5